koii-network/docs/koii/ways-to-get-koii/run-a-node.md

 ![banner](img/Compute%20Sharing%20Marketplace.svg)

 You can join the Koii ecosystem by running a Koii node and start earning passive income.
-To earn $KOII by [running a node](/run-a-node/introduction/types-of-nodes)
+To earn $KOII by [running a node, checkout our Run a Node section.](/run-a-node/introduction/types-of-nodes)

 :::info In a nutshell

 Running a node enables you to rent out your wasted compute power.
 By running koii tasks, you are helping developers turn their dream project into reality while earning rewards.

 :::